jbush001/NyuziProcessor/tests/cosimulation/README.md

 000a0000000a0000000a0000000a0000000a0000000a0000000a0000000a0000000a0000
 000a0000000a0000000a0000000a0000000a0000000a0000000a0000

-The instruction accurate simulator (IAS), which is a C program that simulates behavior of the instruction set, parses the textual output from the Verilog simulator.
-It it possible to use something like VPI to directly call into the IAS, but text output is used instead for simplicity.
+The functional simulator (tools/simulator) is a C program that simulates behavior of the instruction set, parses the textual output from the Verilog simulator.
+It it possible to use something like VPI to directly call into the simulator, but text output is used instead for simplicity.

-Each time the IAS parses one of these operations, it steps the strand that is referenced in the instruction.
+Each time the simulator parses one of these operations, it steps the strand that is referenced in the instruction.
 If instructions are executed that don't have side effects (for example, a branch), it continues stepping until it encounters one that does.
 It then compares the side